GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/setup-environment.md

 name: Grafana
 ```

 There is no need to login to Grafana as anonymous access is enabled for view Grafana dashboards.
+There are no dashboards set up yet as we will be adding them as we go.

-We will also be using the embedded editor later on as well, open the **Editor** dashboard tab to start it up.
+We will also be using the embedded VS Code editor later on as well, open the **Editor** dashboard tab to start it up.

 ```dashboard:open-dashboard
 name: Editor
 ```

+Dismiss any popups that VS Code displays.

 Finally, return back to the **Terminal** dashboard tab: